LEARN-LK/IAM/rr3_ubuntu22.md

-# Installation of Jagger Tool in Ubuntu 18.04
+# Installation of Jagger Tool in Ubuntu 22.04

-This will guide through basic installation of HEANET's product, jagger in Ubuntu 18.04 based on [Jagger Documentation](https://jagger.heanet.ie/jaggerdocadmin/installation.html) and Terry Smith's (@trsau) [Google Doc for Backfire project](https://docs.google.com/document/d/1vvSbGPoF7L1VQKwfaLeN2HMC9TPtk3jeZN8XLxNTerQ)
+This will guide through basic installation of HEANET's product, jagger in Ubuntu 18.04 based on [Jagger Documentation](https://jagger.heanet.ie/jaggerdocadmin/installation.html)

-This guide assumes you have pre installed Ubuntu 18.04 server with default configurations and have a public IP connectivity including DNS setup.
+This guide assumes you have pre installed Ubuntu 22.04 server with default configurations and have a public IP connectivity including DNS setup.
+Requirements:
+ * User with sudo privilleges
+ * Add FQDN to your hosts file `vi /etc/hosts`

+Add as follows
+`<Public IP address> <FQDN for your server>`

 All Commands will be run as the root user.
 You may use `sudo su` to become root.